index

 · 2min

-Anyway, that ramble wasn’t the initial aim of this post.
-Every now and then I get asked about the main sources I use to get up to speed and learn about the topics I care about, so I figured I’d share what currently makes up my reading rotation.
+Anyway, all this ramble to say that, here and there, I get asked which sources I use to learn and get up to speed on the subjects I care about most, so I figured I’d share what currently makes up my online reading rotation.

 Newsletters/Blogs/Substacks: